-A wedding is a time for an expression of everlasting love and commitment.
+A wedding is when we get to express everlasting love and commitment to our partner in front of the world.
 It’s a time to gather friends and family to witness the sharing of vows, exchange of rings, and the binding of two people in matrimony.
-Weddings are a time to celebrate life and love.
-And for centuries, across multiple cultures worldwide, weddings have involved toasting the happy couple.
+Weddings are a time to celebrate life, and for centuries, across multiple cultures worldwide, weddings have involved toasting the happy couple.

-Imagine the last wedding you attended.
+Try and recall the last wedding you attended.
 Was there an open bar?
 Was wine served with dinner?
-Did someone hand you a glass of Champagne for a group toast?
-Maybe the best man got up and gave an embarrassing speech about the groom.
+Did someone hand you a glass of champagne for a group toast?
+Maybe the best man got up and gave an heartfelt thus embarrassing speech about the groom.
 Chances are, you raised a glass to the couple at some point in the evening.

 Toasting has been a part of weddings for ages, and wine has long been used for celebrations, reflecting an image of vitality and abundance.
 Wine even has an important symbolic value in some religions, and sometimes it’s incorporated in the wedding ceremony itself.